alicolville/Weight-Tracker/docs/shortcodes.md

 # Main Shortcodes

-The majority of the public facing functionality is implemented using [WordPress shortcodes](https://codex.wordpress.org/Shortcode_API).
+The majority of the public facing functionality are implemented using [WordPress shortcodes](https://codex.wordpress.org/Shortcode_API).
 This allows you to place Weight Tracker functionality amongst your website content.
 For example, the most popular shortcode of the plugin is [[wt]]({{ site.baseurl }}/shortcodes/wt.html)).
 To use a shortcode, [place it amongst your website content]({{ site.baseurl }}/assets/images/shortcodes.png)) and save.
 The shortcode shall then be replaced by the plugin feature.

 |Shortcode|Description|
 |--|--|